pme123/zio-http4s-long-polling/README.md

 I wanted to try _ZIO_ with an own problem.

 ## Scenario ##
-In our Play Application we use a Rest Service that provides _Long Polling_ for getting Task from a Queue internally.
+In our Play Application we use a Rest Service that provides _Long Polling_ for getting Tasks (internally they are in Topics).

-So our first solution was just to pull this Service:
+So our first solution was just to poll this Service:
 ```
   actorSystem.scheduler.schedule(initialDelay = 5.seconds, interval = 1.seconds) {
     fetchAndProcessTasks()